 Press Freedom Score (0 = best, 100 = worst)

 Economic Environment(0 = best, 30 = worst)

-While there are five daily newspapers, each with an estimated circulation of 250,000, most of the country depends on privately owned television and radio networks for the news.
-There are approximately 20 small cable television companies across the country, serving limited local areas.
-While most of them appear to be authorized broadcasters, several are believed to be pirating signals.
-Approximately 150 licensed radio stations broadcast on the FM and AM bands.
+While there are five daily newspapers, each with an estimated circulation of 250,000, most of the country depends on privately owned television and radio networks for news.
 Limited resources prevent many media outlets from producing to their full capacity, and self-censorship is often exercised to avoid offending media owners, editors, and government officials.
-There were no reported government restrictions on the internet; however, less than 11 percent of the population was able to access this medium in 2008.
+According to the United Nations Special Rapporteur for Freedom of Expression, there is little access to community radio stations due to the bidding method used to grant radio frequencies.
+There were no reported government restrictions on the internet.
+Access to the internet was limited to 15 percent of the population in 2010.